chunky-cat/QUnreal/README.md

 * import brushes with clip texture as colliders
 * more options for setting the entity pivot
+* add "reload" button into the map asset context menu
 * support reimporting WAD files
 * option to import textures from WAD to a separate folder for easier access